mafredri/phoenix-config/README.md

 # Phoenix configuration

-This is my personal [Phoenix](kasper/phoenix) configuration, built using TypeScript.
+This is my personal [Phoenix](kasper/phoenix) configuration, written in TypeScript.
+I also created [typings](https://github.com/mafredri/phoenix-typings) for it, feel free to use them.

 ## Basic key bindings